ECoC40: 40 years of European Capitals of Culture

 40 impulses for the further development of Europe's largest cultural programme

-The white paper "40 recommendations from 40 years of European Capitals of Culture" was presented in Chemnitz today, Friday.
+On 4 April 2025, the white paper "40 recommendations from 40 years of European Capitals of Culture" was presented in Chemnitz.
 The paper, initiated by Chemnitz and Nova Gorica, the two European Capitals of Culture 2025, contains 40 concrete proposals that are to be incorporated into the redesign of the legal basis of the programme.

 The scientists of the project